-Among the many Americans He met were leaders of the day—President Theodore Roosevelt, inventor Alexander Graham Bell, explorer Admiral Peary, reformer W.E.B.
+Among the many Americans he met were leaders of the day including President Theodore Roosevelt, inventor Alexander Graham Bell, explorer Admiral Peary, reformer W.E.B.
 DuBois, philanthropists Phoebe Hearst and Andrew Carnegie, artists Kahlil Gibran, Alice Pike Barney, and Theodore Spicer-Simson, peace advocates Jane Addams and Sarah Farmer, and a host of others including Samuel Gompers, Rabbi Stephen Wise, and David Starr Jordan, President of Stanford University.